mrtolkien/mrtolkien.github.io/_posts/2019-11-08-The-perfect-League-of-Legends-coaching-staff.md

 ---
-title: The perfect League of Legends coaching staff
+title: "The perfect League of Legends coaching staff"
-description: >-
-  How to organise coaching in League of Legends is still a pretty contentious point.
-Each team has its own way of doing it, and the coaching…
-date: '2019-11-08T17:03:05.014Z'
-categories: []
+categories: Coaching
-keywords: []
-slug: /@gary.mialaret/the-perfect-league-of-legends-coaching-staff-faf075582035
+tags:
+  - Esports
+  - LoL
+  - Management
+ header:
+  image: /assets/images/0__iBOWgLMErZsiNKDr.jpg
 ---

-How to organise coaching in League of Legends is still a pretty contentious point.
+How to organize coaching in League of Legends is still a pretty contentious point.
 Each team has its own way of doing it, and the coaching staffs varies wildly from one team to the other.
 Working at Splyce with maybe the most renowned coaching staff in the west taught me a lot.

 But what is the perfect LoL coaching staff?
 How many people do you need, and what should they be doing?

 In this article, I will focus only on gameplay-related positions.
 A team also needs dedicated out-of-game positions, overseeing physical and mental wellbeing, but those are outside my area of expertise.

-During my time at Splyce I have experienced a successful coaching organisation that grew an [LEC underdog team into a Worlds quarterfinalist in one year](https://medium.com/@gary.mialaret/from-underdogs-to-worlds-quarterfinalists-a-year-at-splyce-22763e6506b9).
-I have also spent a lot of time thinking about where that organisation could be improved, and I have developed a vision for some fundamental tenets of an ideal coaching staff.
+During my time at Splyce I have experienced a successful coaching organization that grew an [LEC underdog team into a Worlds quarter finalist in one year](https://medium.com/@gary.mialaret/from-underdogs-to-worlds-quarterfinalists-a-year-at-splyce-22763e6506b9).
+I have also spent a lot of time thinking about where that organization could be improved, and I have developed a vision for some fundamental tenets of an ideal coaching staff.

-Before we dive too deeply into what this means, let us talk a little bit about the Splyce organisation and how it informed my vision for an ideal coaching staff
+Before we dive too deeply into what this means, let us talk a little bit about the Splyce organization and how it informed my vision for an ideal coaching staff

 ![Splyce’s competitive staff](/assets/images/1__khjcdNWHFJCLTUZnTgn61w.png)
 Splyce’s competitive staff

-### Splyce’s organisation
+# Splyce’s organization

 At Splyce, we had the chance of being a team that emphasised coaching a lot.
 Over the course of the year we built a strong coaching staff that peaked during our world run.
 From head coach to strategic coach to analyst to data analyst to lane-specific coaches, we had it all.

 Among those, we had three main **in-house** positions.

-D**uke** was the head coach in LEC terms, but his official title was strategic coach.
+Duke was the head coach in LEC terms, but his official title was strategic coach.
 He oversaw training, overall strategy, and on-stage picks and bans.
 He usually would be the first one to give feedback after a scrim, and focused a lot on map movement and decision-making.
-As he was doing picks and bans, he needed to have a great understanding of the current meta, existing counterpicks, and team compositions.
+As he was doing picks and bans, he needed to have a great understanding of the current meta, existing counter picks, and team compositions.
 This means he needed to digest information from multiple sources, from players to analysts through other coaches.

-P**eter** was Splyce’s head coach, overseeing both Splyce and Splyce Vipers/Mad Lions.
+Peter was Splyce’s head coach, overseeing both Splyce and Splyce Vipers/Mad Lions.
 He handled a lot of the opponent’s scouting and was very close to the players.
 In case of motivation dips, he would be the first interlocutor.
-He also watched an insane amount of League of Legends, from all the leagues in the world, including a lot of proview.
+He also watched an insane amount of League of Legends, from all the leagues in the world, including a lot of pro view.
 He might very well be the person who watched the most LoL content in 2019!

 M**ac** was Duke’s shadow, in a good sense.
 He doubled up on Duke’s role, offering balance to it and presenting a counterpoint when needed.
 He was instrumental in draft preparation, scrims feedback, and team strategy.
 He would often give feedback in scrims after Duke, going deeper on specific points or raising ones that went unnoticed.
 He also balanced negative feedback with positive reinforcement when needed.

 To those were added three “**remote**” positions, of which I was part of.
-When I say remote, I mean that most of the work was done outside of the usual team organisation, even though all three of us where there IRL at some point.
+When I say remote, I mean that most of the work was done outside of the usual team organization, even though all three of us where there IRL at some point.

-J**ensen** handled a lot of gameplay-related presentations.
+Jensen handled a lot of gameplay-related presentations.
 He would often do a presentation at the beginning of the week, helping the team find a specific point to improve on.
 He also handled a lot of the scouting work, presenting the team with scouting reports during the week, with the info then being reinforced by Mac on game day.

-M**alaclypse** was a top-lane positional coach, heavily focusing on Csacsi during scrims and giving him instant feedback by message after each game.
+Malaclypse was a top-lane positional coach, heavily focusing on Csacsi during scrims and giving him instant feedback by message after each game.
 He also worked closely with Orome, our academy top laner, and helped improve our understanding of top lane matchups.
 Thanks to him, we understood better how to play the matchups and influence them with mid and jungle pressure.

 Finally, as a data analyst I directly supported all those positions, trying to supply everybody with information relevant to their position.
 I was working most closely with Duke, but would regularly interact directly with players to talk about possible picks or new builds.
 Whenever I would see someone ask a question on the team chat, I would try and see if it was answerable with available data by crafting relevant metrics.

 So we were six, with some responsibilities crossing from one to another, but all bringing different information and skills to the team.

-### Answering the team’s needs
+# Answering the team’s needs

 In my eyes, a team needs: